umdjs/umd/README.md

 CJS compatability.

-To date, a number of UMD variations have been proposed, ranging from Kit-Cambridge's UMD at [https://gist.github.com/1251221], through to patterns discussed by Thomas Davis, Ryan Florence and I here [https://github.com/addyosmani/jquery-plugin-patterns/issues/1] and most recently the UMD patterns proposed by JR Burke here [https://gist.github.com/1262861].
+To date, a number of UMD variations have been proposed, ranging from Kit-Cambridge's UMD at [https://gist.github.com/1251221], through to patterns discussed by Addy Osmani, Thomas Davis and Ryan Florence and here [https://github.com/addyosmani/jquery-plugin-patterns/issues/1] and most recently the UMD patterns proposed by JR Burke here [https://gist.github.com/1262861].
 The latter of these patterns will likely form the basis of the UMD we recommend actually using in production and more details about any proposed patterns will be documented as they're finalized.